Freedom Planet: Release

 A Nintendo's Wii U version was planned for release on the eShop online store for late 2015, later specified as August 13.
 A demo was released as part of a promotion titled "Nindies@home", wherein players were invited to try several upcoming Wii U games between June 15 and 22.
 While it was still in production during the summer, the projected release date was delayed; the Wii U version was set back by a "console-freezing bug", which would postpone the Wii U release indefinitely until the issue was fixed.
 DiDuro later explained that the bug had taken so long to detect because it only occurred in retail versions of the console, preventing GalaxyTrail and Nintendo from learning of the issue.
 The bug required a hard reset of the system to address the problem, which could potentially cause damage to the Wii U hardware.
 The bug was eventually fixed, and the game was successfully released on the eShop on October 1; customers who had tried the game's demo were rewarded with a 15-percent discount.
 On the American Nintendo eShop, Freedom Planet was a best-seller, peaking at the 2nd spot, right behind Super Mario Maker.

 In November 2015, GalaxyTrail joined forces with the subscription box company IndieBox distribute an exclusive physical release of Freedom Planet.
 This limited collector's edition box included a flash-drive with a DRM-free game file, the official two-disc soundtrack, an instruction manual and Steam key, along with various custom-designed collectibles.
 Steam and Wii U versions of Freedom Planet combined have sold over 250,000 times as of June 2016.

-A version for the Nintendo Switch was released by Xseed Games on August 30, 2018.
+A version for the Nintendo Switch was released by Marvelous Inc. and Xseed Games on August 30, 2018.
 Quality of life updates present in the Switch version as well as the newly added language options were released for the remaining versions soon after.
 In 2019, GalaxyTrail teamed up with Limited Run Games to distribute a physical release of the Switch version.
 Switch Limited Run #35: Freedom Planet and Freedom Planet Deluxe Edition, which includes a cover with interior art and full-color booklet, were up for pre-order.
 The Deluxe Edition also includes the two-disc soundtrack, a reversible poster, as well as a Genesis-style case.